getsolus/help-center-docs/docs/packaging/submitting-a-pull-request.md

 - `package.yml`
 - `pspec_*.xml`

-It will also include these files:
+It may also include these files:

-- `Makefile`
 - `MAINTAINERS.md`

 Double check the `package.yml` to make sure the builddeps are in the right order, and that it otherwise adheres to the [standards](package.yml.md) Solus has set.